 What happens when the drive-axle ratio is mismatched with the truck's application?
 Consider the risks:

 - Poor performance with mountainous terrain, towing, or fuel economy.

 - Reduction in engine life as a result of operating at a higher-than-necessary RPM.

-- Negative impact on resale value due to extreme ratio selection that limits pool of potential buyers.
+- Negative impact on resale value due to extreme ratio selection that limits the pool of potential buyers.

 The Bottom Line